BitTheByte/CTF-Writeup/cybertalents_ezez-keygen/README.md

 I ran the program two times one with v2="0" and v2="1" and saved the output Now we only need to find the right value in hex to get the username chars
 using python ```$ python -c "print '4'.encode('hex')"``` i got `34`
-by knowing the value is multipicated by 2 i need to search for `68` So i wrote python script to handle that for me
+So i wrote python script to handle that for me
 Wait!
 What about the "+" and "-" .. don't worry i'll tell you remember when you use v2="0" thats mean its "-" and v2="1" it's "+"
 ```